and the calm is deep where the quiet waters flow

 He couldn’t hear any animals, he realized.
 No birds, no insects, no rodents running between low bushes with their catches of the evening.

 He thought for a second that he would not obey; but the boy took a look at his face and seemed to realize something was wrong, for he fell silent, looking around and putting a hand over the arc of his bow.

 It was then that they heard it: a deep, low moan echoing through the mountain, as if rocks had cracked open and let out a breath from the lungs of the world.

 The boy by his side had gone very still.
 He wasn’t as tall as the two Lan disciples Wei Wuxian had met the week previous, but he looked even smaller now, painfully child-like.
 “What was that?” he whispered.

 “Probably the target of tonight’s hunt,” Wei Wuxian replied.

 His hold shifted on the handle of the sword.
 He let the blade drag backwards to make it easier to move without a sheath of any kind, and said, “Come on, then.
 Let’s see what all the fuss is about.”

 To his credit, the boy followed with a determined look in his eyes.

-The fact that his own evil-targeting compasses seemed to be lost in proximity with this target was a big clue.
-The ghost he had seen on his way was another.
+The fact that his own evil-targeting compasses seemed to be lost in proximity with this target was another odd instance.
+The ghost he had seen on his way as well.
 No, this was not any spirit or monster—this was something different.
 Something rarer.

 “How do you know where to go?” the boy whispered at one point of their trek through the woods.